ColdZoo/coldzoo.github.io/_posts/2016-01-08-new paper abstract.md

-# GSO-2016: a Sentiment analysis framework and dataset for short visual content
+# GSO-2016: A sentiment analyzing framework and dataset for short visual content

 GIF sentiment analysis is IMPORTANT